illinois-cs498vr/illinois-cs498vr.github.io/_assignments/submission_instructions.md

 ### Step 1: Create a Unity package file

-1. Save your Unity scene in the Assets folder with a descriptive title.
+1. Save your Unity scene in the Assets folder with a descriptive title
-1. Using the editor, find the created scene in the Project menu
+1. In the editor's Project window, find the created scene in the Assets hierarchy
-1. Right click on the scene and select “Export Package…”
+1. Right click the scene and select “Export Package…”
-1. Export the file using default settings.
-Make sure that “Include dependencies” is enabled.
+1. Export the file with “Include dependencies” enabled and default settings otherwise.
 1. This will create a `.unitypackage` file.
 We may use this during grading if your executable does not work, so make sure you also submit the data folder.

 ### Step 2: Create a standalone build